Andes

 Along their length, the Andes are split into several ranges, separated by intermediate depressions.
-The Andes are the location of several high plateaus—some of which host major cities such as Quito, Bogotá, Cali, Arequipa, Medellín, Bucaramanga, Sucre, Mérida, El Alto and La Paz.
-The Altiplano plateau is the world's second-highest after the Tibetan Plateau.
+The Andes are the location of several high plateaus—some of which host major cities such as Arequipa, Bogotá, Cali, Medellín, El Alto, La Paz, Mérida, Santiago and Sucre.
+The Altiplano Plateau is the world's second highest after the Tibetan Plateau.
 These ranges are in turn grouped into three major divisions based on climate: the Tropical Andes, the Dry Andes, and the Wet Andes.

-The Andes Mountains are the highest mountain range outside Asia.
-The highest mountain outside Asia, Argentina's Mount Aconcagua, rises to an elevation of about 6961 m above sea level.
+The Andes are the highest mountain range outside of Asia.
+The range's highest peak, Argentina's Aconcagua, rises to an elevation of about 6961 m above sea level.
 The peak of Chimborazo in the Ecuadorian Andes is farther from the Earth's center than any other location on the Earth's surface, due to the equatorial bulge resulting from the Earth's rotation.
-The world's highest volcanoes are in the Andes, including Ojos del Salado on the Chile-Argentina border, which rises to 6893 m.
+The world's highest volcanoes are in the Andes, including Ojos del Salado on the Chile–Argentina border, which rises to 6893 m.

 The Andes are also part of the American Cordillera, a chain of mountain ranges (cordillera) that consists of an almost continuous sequence of mountain ranges that form the western "backbone" of the Americas and Antarctica.